j1munoz/CS100_FinalProject/README.md

 Video games have been a large part of our lives growing up.
 Not only as a source of entertainment, but an outlet to explore our interests, partake in strategic planning, and a fun medium to bond with friends.
 When used correctly, they can be a great source to connect with others.
 We think creating our own video game would be a fun idea to try and appreciate all the planning and development that goes into making one.
 Compared to the functionality of other programs who have a determined purpose, a video game is less rigid in the application of it.
 It's main goal is to bring fun, and arguably, that can be the hardest thing to achieve sometimes.
 A video game is the perfect challenge to tackle and have fun with.

 ### Languages and Technologies
 We will be using C++ to code our project.
 Additionally, we will utilize GitHub for version control and VS Code as our chosen IDE to develop in.
-Valgrind is also a tool we will make use of to ensure the quality of our project has no memory leaks and errors.
+Valgrind and the Googletest framework are tools we will make use of to ensure the quality of our project has no memory leaks and errors.
 Lastly, we will also use [Draw.io](https://app.diagrams.net/) for flowcharting and UML Diagram documentation.

 ## User Interface Specification